Leabhar Branach: Contents

 The poems were mostly written by poets of the McKeogh (Mac Eochaidh, Mac Eochadha) family.
 Some are also by Eochaidh Ó hÉoghusa.

 Several poems are dedicated to Fiach McHugh O'Byrne (1534–1597).
 His wife Rose O'Toole is described in one poem as "a blazing meteor, wine of grape, flower of women...
 She glows with the fire of youth.
 She is the life and death of heroes."

 Manuscripts

-The original manuscript is lost.
-A copy was made by in 1622 by Brian Mac Giolla Phádraig.
-It is thanks to him that the poems survive as his copy was in turn copied by Hugh O'Daly; this manuscript is in Trinity College, Dublin, while a copy made by Michael O'Byrne in the 1720s is in Houghton Library, Harvard University.
+The original manuscripts of various poems were dedicated to four successive O'Byrne lords of Ranelagh, the last being Brian mac Phelim O'Byrne.
+In 1622, Brian likely commissioned Brian Mac Giolla Phádraig to transcribe them together into a single volume.
+His copy was in turn copied by Hugh O'Daly; this manuscript is in Trinity College, Dublin, while a copy made by Michael O'Byrne in the 1720s is in Houghton Library, Harvard University.